wceu/contributor-orientation-tool/README.md

 # contributor-orientation-tool
-A WordPress plugin aiming to help new contributors decide which make team/s to contribute to or join at Contributor Day.
+A WordPress plugin aiming to help new contributors decide which Make team(s) to contribute to or join at Contributor Day.

 ## Getting Started
 Install [node.js](http://nodejs.org).